Bamberg Apocalypse: Illuminations

 The style of the Bamberg Apocalypse is closely related to other Reichenau manuscripts including the Pericopes of Henry II and the Munich Gospels of Otto III.
 The Bamberg Apocalypse has attracted the attention of many scholars for its rich imagery and text.
 The Bamberg Apocalypse contains fifty miniatures in various sizes juxtaposed with Biblical text.
 There is a generous amount of gold in the background with figures in performative poses.
 This manuscript is also noted for the gestures used in the figurative narrative, especially in the hands.
-The iconography used in this manuscript can be traced to Valenceiennes influence.
+The iconography used in this manuscript can be traced to Valenciennes influence.
 However, the Bamberg Apocalypse stands out on its own for its innovative representations of biblical text.
 For example, this manuscript is credited to being the first surviving representation of the Last Judgement within a manuscript.
 On Folio 27v of the Bamberg Apocalypse is the first full depiction of Revelation 11 with a narrative divided into three key scenes.
 The figures on the top preach as the beast attacks two witness that then get resurrected on the bottom right register.
 The Bamberg Apocalyse is the only extant illustrated Ottonian Apocalypse manuscript.